 Make sure your electrical system is up to par.
-Check the ignition and look for any warning lights that can signal problems.
-Check high/low beam headlights and brake lights to ensure the bulbs haven’t burnt out.
+Inspect the ignition and look for any warning lights that can signal problems.
+Check high/low-beam headlights and brake lights to ensure the bulbs haven’t burnt out.

 If you’re riding a four-stroke and didn’t do it last spring, change the oil and filter.

-If you’re not sure which AMSOIL synthetic snowmobile oil is right for you, check out these handy guidelines.
+If you’re not sure which AMSOIL synthetic snowmobile oil is right for you, check out our handy Snowmobile Product Guide.

-This should be done annually, preferably in the spring after riding season is over.
+It’s best to change chaincase oil annually, preferably in spring after riding season is over.
 Chains and gears create metal particles that need to be removed from the fluid regularly lest they build-up and cause bigger problems down the trail.
-We have just the oil for this important step.
-AMSOIL Synthetic Chaincase & Gear Oil does the job, and this video shows how easily this task can be completed.
+We have just the oil for this important step: AMSOIL Synthetic Chaincase & Gear Oil.

-Be sure everything is good to go with your hauler.
-Before you load up be sure to inspect tires, bearings, hitch, safety chains, axle, springs, bed, cover, lights and electrical components.
+If using a trailer, ensure everything is good to go.
+Before you load up, inspect the tires, bearings, hitch, safety chains, axle, springs, bed, cover, lights and electrical components.

 Prepare for emergencies

 Anything can happen, so be prepared.
-It’s always a good idea to bring fire-starting materials, like a lighter, along with dry clothes, work gloves, water, an extra strap, granola bars, lip balm and any other essentials you deem necessary to have on hand if you end up stranded.
+When getting your snowmobile ready for winter, it’s always a good idea to bring fire-starting materials, like a lighter, along with dry clothes, work gloves, water, an extra two strap, granola bars, lip balm and any other essentials you deem necessary to have on hand if you end up stranded.